n3ddu8/atomac/README.md

 A: Spiritually?
 Yes.
 Emotionally?
 I’m somewhere between "just one more tweak" and "why is Evolution crashing again?"

 Still here?
 You’re either my kind of person or lost.
 Either way, welcome to Atomac.

-May your VM be fast and your dotfiles be ever declarative. :vulcan_salute:
+:vulcan_salute: May your VM be fast and your dotfiles be ever declarative. :vulcan_salute: